TolikPylypchuk/Matchmaker/docs/articles/patterns.md

 ### The easy way

 The `Pattern` class contains the `CreatePattern` methods which create patterns from functions.
-There are two main
+There are two
 variations:

  - Create a pattern from a predicate.
 This predicate will be used to test the value.
 If it returns `true` then the input value will be the result.
  - Create a pattern from a matcher function.
-This is a function which has the same signature as the `Match` method or the `IPattern<TInput, TMatchResult>` interface.
+This is a function which has the same signature as the `Match` method of the `IPattern<TInput, TMatchResult>` interface.
 This function will be used to match inputs.

 There are also overloads which take a description.

 ### The harder way

 If you want something more complex than a single function, you can create a class which extends the `Pattern<TInput, TMatchResult>` class.
-This is a base class for patterns and provides a couple things out-of-the-box:
+This is a base class for patterns and it provides a couple things
+out-of-the-box:

  - It implements the `IPattern<TInput>` interface explicitly so that you don't have to worry about it.
- - It implements the `Description` property, which you don't have to use if you don't want - by default the description is empty, which means that the pattern doesn't have a description.
+ - It implements the `Description` property which you don't have to use if you don't want - by default the description is empty, which means that the pattern doesn't have a description.

 ### The hardest way